Skip to content

 • Test method

-For Test method, select Firewall, SSL/TLS, and web if the combination of firewall rule, SSL/TLS inspection rule and Web Policy should be checked.
+For example, select Firewall, SSL/TLS, and web as the test method if you want to check the combination of firewall rule, SSL/TLS inspection rule, and web policy.

-The Policy tester shows that the connection from the specified Source IP would be allowed by the matched firewall rule.
+The Policy Tester shows here that the connection from the specified source IP would be allowed by the matched firewall rule.

-The Policy tester shows not only Accepted or Blocked, but also the matched firewall rule, the detected destination, the Source zone and, depending on the test method, additional web or SSL/TLS information.
-This quickly shows whether the traffic generally lands in the expected rule.
+The Policy Tester not only shows Accepted or Blocked but also the matched firewall rule, the recognized destination, the source zone, and depending on the test method, additional web or SSL/TLS information.
+This quickly shows whether the traffic fundamentally lands in the expected rule.

-For web traffic, the Policy tester also shows the Web protection assessment, category and matched Web Policy.
+For web traffic, the Policy Tester additionally shows the web protection rating, category, and matched web policy.

 Important:

-⚠️ The Policy tester does not replace a real packet flow test.
-Sophos notes that Policy tester results don’t reflect SD-WAN routes.
-The actual behaviour can therefore differ when SD-WAN, routing or gateways are involved.
+⚠️ The Policy Tester does not replace a real packet flow test.
+Policy test results do not reliably map SD-WAN routes.
+Therefore, actual behaviour may differ if SD-WAN, routing, or gateways are involved.

 • URL categorisation